appbrewery/100-days-of-python/README.md

 * [Piano Keys List Slicing Repl.it](https://repl.it/@appbrewery/slicing)
 * [Completed Code for Snake Part 2](https://repl.it/@appbrewery/snake-game-final)

-## Day 22 - Build Pong - The Famous Arcade Game
+## Day 22 - Build Pong: The Famous Arcade Game
 * [Completed Code for the Pong Project](https://repl.it/@appbrewery/pong-game-final)

 ## Day 23 - The Turtle Crossing Capstone Project